Rich vs. poor mindset

 The author discusses how there are 2 types of investors.
 There is one who buys a packaged investment like a mutual fund through a financial investor.
 There is another who puts together opportunities and creates a new investment.

 It is this second type of investor that locates opportunities that everyone else overlooks.
-This investor knows how to raise capital that doesn’t require a bank, and work with or hire advisors who are smarter than himself/herself.
+This investor knows how to raise capital that doesn’t require a bank, and work with or hire advisers who are smarter than himself/herself.

 6. The rich learn management and communication skills.